dandresky/zwave-rpi-smart-bldg-project/README.md

 # Usage

-Once the server is running the user can manage the network using a local React app on port 3002.
-This React app interfaces with the server through a custom Restful API listening on port 3001.
+Once the server is running the user can manage the network using a local React app.
+This React app interfaces with the server through a custom Restful API listening on port 6769.

 ## Restful API